 Tulane’s Online Legal Programs

-Tulane’s online Master of Jurisprudence degrees and online Title IX certificate programs were founded by the now retired Director of Online Legal Education, Joel Wm.
+Tulane’s online Master of Jurisprudence degrees were founded by the now retired Director of Online Legal Education, Joel Wm.
 Friedman.
 Tulane Law School Dean David Meyer, said, “The new team will build and expand on our online programs, leveraging the outstanding foundation Joel Friedman built in founding our programs.”

 Online Master of Jurisprudence in Labor and Employment Law